Partners and Sponsors

 “Almost 10 years into our partnership, we could not be more delighted with Scotiabank’s support of the prize, and their dedication to promoting Canadian literature and culture,” says prize founder, Jack Rabinovitch.
 “This partnership has benefited Canadian literature greatly by ensuring that the prize will live on into the future, helping to promote Canadian authors to readers everywhere for years to come.”

-At Scotiabank, we aim to support organizations that are committed to helping young people reach their full potential.
+At Scotiabank, we aim to support organizations that are committed to helping young people reach their infinite potential.
 Young people are our future leaders and Scotiabank’s goal is to help ensure that they have the necessary skills and resources they need to support their success.
 Together with our employees, the Bank supports causes at a grassroots level.
-Recognized as a leader for our charitable donations and philanthropic activities, in 2016, Scotiabank contributed more than $70 million to help our communities around the world.
+Recognized as a leader for our charitable donations and philanthropic activities, in 2018, Scotiabank contributed more than $80 million to help our communities around the world.

-Scotiabank is Canada’s international bank and a leading financial services provider in North America, Latin America, the Caribbean and Central America, and Asia-Pacific.
-We are dedicated to helping our 24 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-With a team of more than 88,000 employees and assets of over $906 billion (as at July 31, 2017), Scotiabank trades on the Toronto (TSX: BNS) and New York Exchanges (NYSE: BNS).
+Scotiabank is Canada’s international bank and a leading financial services provider in the Americas.
+We are dedicated to helping our more than 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
+With a team of more than 100,000 employees and assets of over $1 trillion (as at July 31, 2019), Scotiabank trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
 For more information, please visit www.scotiabank.com and follow us on Twitter @ScotiabankViews.

 CBC is the exclusive media partner for the Scotiabank Giller Prize.
 Uniting the worlds of literature, music and entertainment, the black tie gala is broadcast nationally on CBC Television and live streamed at CBCBooks.ca.